-SVALBARD (SPITSBERGEN): A POLAR WILDERNESS: BIRDING & WILDLIFE TOUR: DETAILED ITINERARY
+SVALBARD (SPITSBERGEN): A POLAR WILDERNESS BIRDING TOUR: DETAILED ITINERARY

 Svalbard (Spitsbergen): Day 1 If the weather is good, it will be a spectacular flight to the tour start in Longyearbyen, probably via Tromsø in Arctic Norway, as one first crosses the mountains, lakes and fjords of Norway and then the even more impressive mountains of Spitsbergen, which stretch away far into the distance.
 Drift ice can be seen speckling the Arctic Ocean far below and will be just a foretaste of the magic to come.